Modular, interlocking, and lightweight emergency floor system.

 Provides protection from parasitic infections, flash flooding, waterborne diseases, and freezing ground conditions.

 Emergency Floor is designed to be installed over top shipping pallets or sandbags to give families an extra 15-20 cm of distance from the ground.
 The company has developed a custom washer that allows the floors to be secured to any substrate.
 The Emergency Floor is comprised of polypropylene tiles that are assembled to cover a desired area.
-Tile dimensions are 5.44 Sq ft or 0.50Sq meters.
+Tile dimensions are 50 x 100 cm.

 Unknown.
 The shipping pallets that separate the flooring from the soil should be readily available in most refugee camps.

-Emergency Floor claims that they have found their product is an ‘effective insulator’ and can reduce the use of heating fuels by about 20% or $220 / shelter (based on use in a UNHCR Family Shelter) as it retains heat in the bottom 75 cm of the shelter where families lounge and sleep.
-In long term dwelling scenarios, Emergency Floor claims that floors will reduce parasitic infections by about 78%.
+Emergency Floor claims that they have found their product is an ‘effective insulator’ and can reduce the use of heating fuels by about 20% or 220 USD/ shelter (based on use in a UNHCR Family Shelter) as it retains heat in the bottom 75 cm of the shelter where families lounge and sleep.

-Overhead shelter, such as a tent or plastic structure, is important for the Emergency Floor to be of much use.
+Overhead shelter, such as a tent or plastic structure.

 In context photographs (0)